Browse HIAs

 The HIA, undertaken by the Multnomah County Health Department, assessed the potential health benefits and adverse impacts of the proposed Sellwood Bridge replacement in Multnomah County, Oregon.
 The HIA addressed a draft environmental impact statement (DEIS) that had been undertaken by Multnomah County.
 The purpose of the HIA was to forecast the positive and negative […]

-Graphic depicting key elements of the Health Impact Assessment Report entitled Waters' Edge Development which includes icons related to the following: housing; older adults; Urban; Quantitative research; humane housing
+Graphic depicting key elements of the Health Impact Assessment Report entitled Proposed Weymouth Compressor Station which includes icons related to the following: clean air; people with chronic and multiple chronic health conditions; Urban; Mixed methods; thriving natural world

 Graphic depicting key elements of the Health Impact Assessment Report entitled Worksite Wellness in Davidson, NC which includes icons related to the following: employment; people with chronic and multiple chronic health conditions; Urban; Mixed methods; meaningful work and wealth